This is the multi-page printable view of this section. Click here to print.

 1. Clone the Repository: First, clone the OSRD repository to your local machine.

 2. Configuration: The default configuration requires setting an environment variable for the Editoast service: ROOT_URL.
 It should be set to the URL pointing to the Editoast service through the gateway.
 For example, “http://your-domain.com/api".
+You can also adjust other environment variables if needed.

 3. Build and Run: Navigate to the directory containing docker-compose.yml and run: